 Who Owns Vitalism?

 Vitalism (noun): the theory that the origin and phenomena of life are dependent on a force or principle distinct from purely chemical or physical forces.

 What is this vitalism that everyone keeps talking about?
 Who is Bronze Age Pervert?
-I am the author of (2018).
+I am the author of The New Art Right (2018).
 I was also an early adopter of neoreactionary philosophy, propelled into The Discourse (TM) by accelerationist philosopher Nick Land alongside political strategist Curtis Yarvin.

 So!
 What exactly is the paradigm that is being explored by Curtis Yarvin?
 Encompassing the occult background of Nick Land and the more Straussian elements of the counterculture, a new future is taking shape at your local speakeasy.

 Enter Dionysus, Carrying an Amp